r-spatial/spdep/docs/reference/licd_multi.md

-  sum(sims \< obs, na.rm=TRUE)+1 for the count of observed greater than "GT" the simulated values, pysal_sim_obs="GT" may also be "GE", xtras=`FALSE` if TRUE return calculated compostion values of BW chi-squared, k-colour chi-squared, and BW Anscombe
+  sum(sims \< obs, na.rm=TRUE)+1 for the count of observed greater than "GT" the simulated values, pysal_sim_obs="GT" may also be "GE", xtras=`FALSE` if TRUE return calculated compostion values of BW chi-squared, k-colour chi-squared, BW Anscombe, and emulates local univariate joincount (requires conditional permutation)

 ## Details